 Peter halted.
 “Um…what do you mean?”

-She looked down, studying her chest with a furrowed brow.
-“Akanax’s balls,” she muttered.
-“Why am I in a female’s body?”
+She looked down, regarding her chest with a furrowed brow.
+“Orgoth’s balls,” she muttered.
+“Why am I female?”

 Holy shit.
 Peter suddenly understood.
-Maybe not the why and how of it, but the what.
+Maybe not the why and how, but the what.
 Whoever he was looking at wasn’t Holly.
-He (or she or it) had somehow managed to possess her body.
+He (or she or it) had possessed her body.

-She stopped him cold with a murderous glare.
-“Address me in a civil tone, meatling, lest I rip your tongue from your insolent skull.”
+“Mind your tone, lest I rip your tongue from your insolent skull.”
 Something in her voice went a step beyond bluster; his anger was replaced by stone cold dread.

 “I’m…I’m sorry,” he stammered.

-She knelt down and inspected her kills.
+She took a knee and inspected her kills.
 “Who would summon demons such as these?”
-She picked up the skull of a robo-commando.
-One of its eyes had been knocked out—the socket was lighting with fitful sparks.
+She picked up a head and turned it back and forth.
+Its right eye had been knocked out—the socket was lighting with fitful sparks.

 “Not anus—ANOS.
-Although you just touched on the source of a billion jokes.”
+Ah-NOHSS.
+Although you’ve touched on the source of a billion jokes.”
 Peter chuckled nervously.

 She dropped the skull and rose to her feet.
 “ANOS—that’s the name for their demon overlord?”

 “Close enough.”
 He nodded at Reptar.
-“Come on—we need to move.
-We need to get him back in his cage.”
+“Come on—let’s get him back in his cage.”

-After they returned Reptar to his enclosure, they raced over to Peter’s house.
-He fired up his computer and went to work, using NSA-derived software to hack into Atherton’s cameras.
-He had to alter the security footage of Reptar’s escape.
+After returning Reptar to his enclosure, they raced over to Peter’s house.
+He got on his laptop and went to work, using NSA-derived software to hack into Atherton’s security cameras.
 The chimp hadn’t hurt anyone, but still—wrestling with students wouldn’t paint him in a positive light.

-“Gimme a minute,” he muttered to Holly.
+“Gimme a minute,” he muttered.
 “Gotta wipe the cams.”

-Peter punched a few more commands into the keyboard, then turned in his chair and studied her closely.
-Dozens of possibilities ran through his mind—retrograde amnesia, subsurface persona, deep-mind hypnosis—but he pushed them all aside and asked a single question:
+Peter punched a final command into the keyboard, then turned in his chair and studied her closely.
+A dozen possibilities ran through his mind—retrograde amnesia, subsurface persona, deep-mind hypnosis—but he pushed them aside and asked a single question:

-She thinks I’m a wizard.
-She calls herself something out of World of Warcraft, Deluxe Edition.
-When she fought those robots, her hands and feet were coated in light.
+She calls herself something out of World of Warcraft.
+When she fought those robots, her hands and feet were coated in magic light.

 “Where are you from, Kor’Thank?”

 Peter couldn’t speak.
-His mouth had gone dry.
-Five seconds later, he found his tongue.
+A few seconds later, he found his tongue.

 “Earth.
 It’s called Earth.”